Udemy cofounder Eren Bali just raised $6.5 million for his newest startup

 Live from Samsung’s Galaxy S8 press conference

 It’s no secret that communications between patients and their doctors and pharmacists is anything but seamless.
 The same is true for communications between doctors and the labs and insurance companies with which they work.
-Carbon Health, a 1.5-year-old, San Francisco-based startup, is aiming to create a two-sided marketplace that makes it easier for everyone involved to know what’s what.
+Carbon Health, a San Francisco-based startup, is aiming to create a two-sided marketplace that makes it easier for everyone involved to know what’s what.

 To date, its mobile platform — which aims to provide healthcare practices with greater control over everything from scheduling to electronic health records to billing — has been available only through its own private practice in San Francisco, which it created to pilot-test its service.